 What Does the Plant Look Like?

-Spiky blue flower racemes (4 to 10 inches tall), which bloom in late spring or early summer, are the hallmark of this perennial, which can grow as high as 2 feet.
+Spiky blue flower racemes (4 to 10 inches tall), which bloom in late spring or early summer, are the hallmark of this perennial, which can grow as high as two feet.
 It is smaller than its introduced rival, Lupinus polyphyllus.
 Of this lupine's foliage, Lawrence Newcomb, in his wildflower identification guide, writes, "Lower leaves with 7 to 11 leaflets 1 to 2 inches long" (p.66).
 Because of the appearance of these palmate leaves, the plant is moderately attractive even when not blooming.

 Planting, Preferred Growing Conditions

 Lupines, having long taproots, are one of those fussy plants that dislike being transplanted.
 For this reason, it is better to try to establish them by seeding.

 This perennial's hatred for heat and humidity explains its preferred light conditions: In the North, locate blue lupine flowers in full sun, but, the further south in its range you go, the more it makes sense to grow it in partial shade.

 Provide your plants with well-drained soil, leaning toward the acidic side in terms of soil pH.
 Due to their nitrogen-fixing ability, they don't need you to supply them with a lot of nutrients; in that sense, they're not fussy.
 But they are, indeed, fussy about the drainage requirement, so if you have clay-rich soil, make it more friable by working in some humus.